-'Best foliage in years:’ Fall color takes hold of the region as peak approaches
+‘Best foliage in years’: Fall color takes hold of the region as peak approaches

 High and peak color is ongoing in the foothills and similarly elevated regions.
 At the highest elevations west, peak has come and gone, with significant leaf drop now reported.
 In and around the DMV, we’re in the moderate color zone at present.

-Across Maryland, peak conditions are beginning across or our far northwestern suburbs in parts of the Frederick and Washington county area.
-Most of elevated northern parts of the state are also nearing peak.
+Across Maryland, peak conditions are beginning across or our far northwestern suburbs in parts of the Frederick County and Washington County areas.
+Most elevated northern parts of the state are also nearing peak.
 In far southern parts of the state, colors are still on the low side.

-“The continued calm weather and only light scattered showers and gentle breezes have allowed the best foliage in years to stay on the trees.”
-Forester Aaron Cook in Washington County, to the northwest of Frederick, noted.
+“The continued calm weather and only light scattered showers and gentle breezes have allowed the best foliage in years to stay on the trees,” noted forester Aaron Cook in Washington County, to the northwest of Frederick.

 In Virginia, color varies from past peak in the highest spots to low color near the coast.